 Apologetics is also beneficial for genuine seekers considering the truthfulness of Christianity.
-As a faculty member for over 35 years, it is amply evident that there has been a concerted effort to remove Christianity from the academic marketplace of ideas.
+As a former finance faculty member serving in that capacity for 37 years, it is amply evident that there has been a concerted effort to remove Christianity from the academic marketplace of ideas.
 Thus, genuine seekers find it difficult to locate unbiased materials when considering various perspectives.
 It is interesting to watch intellectuals, particularly PhD students from countries deeply hostile to Christianity, begin to explore the truth claims of Christianity.
 They are typically deeply surprised at Christianity's logical foundation, its deep empirical and rational support for various claims, ability to address life's main questions, and the resultant ethic's ability to navigate life's difficult challenges.